pythonnz/rules/constitution/constitution.md

   8.3.
 A contact person can be appointed by the **Committee** or elected by the **Members** at a **General Meeting**.

   8.4.
-Each contact person's name must be provided to theRegistrar of Incorporated Societies, along with their contact details, including:
+Each contact person's name must be provided to the Registrar of Incorporated Societies, along with their contact details, including:

 - (i) a physical address or an electronic address, and